bevyengine/bevy-website/content/learn/quick-start/getting-started/setup.md

 # Slows compile times, marginal improvements.
 lto = "thin"

-# Optimize for size in wasm-release mode.
+# Optimize for size in wasm-release mode to reduce load times and bandwidth usage on web.
 [profile.wasm-release]
 # Use release profile as default values.
 inherits = "release"